Resizable Arrays

 An array that can grow automatically as items are added to the end of it.
 Roughly

-in C++ – i.e., it supports constant time item
+equivalent to std::vector in C++ – i.e., it supports constant time item

 retrieval and modification and amortized constant time appends.